agentuity/agents-spotlight/README.md

 - No spaces or special characters in filenames

 ### Images
-- **Image absolute path** For the `imageURL`, use an absolute path like `/spotlight-featured-image/your-image.png` or an external image URL (`https://...`)
-- Recommended image size: 600x400px
+- Image size: 600x400px
-- Supported formats: PNG, JPG, WebP
+- Supported formats: JPG, PNG, WebP

 ### Metadata Requirements
 - `title`: Keep it concise and descriptive